Healthful Cows always come first.

 Did you know that the average cow is milked 2-3 times a day for about 8 minutes each time?
 Learn more about the day in the life of a dairy cow!

-The soul and science
+The soul and science of cow care

 As we grow, we’re stepping up for cows by expanding our scientific capabilities and technical support.
 From monitoring a cow’s somatic cell counts and protein levels to checking every milk load that comes into our Tillamook and Boardman facilities, our goal is to ensure optimum cow health.
 Tracking this data is one of the ways we help farmers continuously improve.